-MySQL replication between on-premise environment and Amazon Aurora via the internet
+Perform MySQL replication between an on-premises environment and Amazon Aurora over the internet.

 overview

-When migrating from an on-premises environment (including private cloud) to an AWS environment, you may need to migrate your database using MySQL replication.
+When migrating from an on-premises environment (including a private cloud) to an AWS environment, you may need to use MySQL replication to migrate your database.

-In that case, you may want to use AWS Direct Connect, which creates a dedicated network between your on-premise environment and AWS.
+In that case, you might consider using AWS Direct Connect to build a dedicated network between your on-premises environment and AWS.

-This document describes how to securely configure MySQL replication over the Internet without using Direct Connect.
+This document describes how to securely set up MySQL replication over the internet without using Direct Connect.

 Verification environment